minhquang39/Extension_M3u8ToMp4/README.md

 ## Extension settings

-Open the popup to resend captured links or copy URLs.
-For more controls:

-1. Right-click the extension icon and choose **Options**, or open `chrome-extension://<id>/options.html`.
-2. Adjust the host name (`com.example.m3u8downloader` by default), retention duration, and notification preferences.

-If you're using a different host name in your registry manifest, make sure to update it on the options page so the extension targets the correct app.
+The extension uses the native host name `com.example.m3u8downloader` by default.
+Make sure this matches the name in your Windows registry manifest.
+Captured links are stored up to a maximum of 100 entries.

 ## Development notes